xieyuheng/inner/source/_posts/paper/simply-typed-jojo-calculus.md

 The prototypical technique for specifying algebraic structure, is the presentation of group.
-Another technique is universe construction in category theory, in which substitution is hard to model.

 The question is how to translate notions in Martin-Löf's type theory to notions of algebraic structure.